tooooolazy/baseapp/baseApp/README.md

 Project Structure
 =================

-The project consists of the following three modules:
+The project consists of the following modules:

 - parent project: common metadata and configuration
 - baseApp-addon: addon module, custom server and client side code